 If you're considering a 1,200 calorie meal plan, here's what else you need to know.

-What is a 1,200-calorie diet?
+What is a 1,200-calorie meal plan?

-When carefully planned, a 1,200-calorie menu includes sufficient protein to minimize any muscle you might naturally lose on a fast weight-loss plan and it will hit most of your vitamin and mineral targets.
-However, because of the low calorie levels, it’s pretty inflexible and it doesn’t have any room for fun foods that are devoid of nutrition.
+When carefully planned, a 1,200-calorie menu includes sufficient protein to minimize any muscle you might naturally lose on a fast weight-loss plan, and it will hit most of your vitamin and mineral targets.
+However, because of the low calorie levels, it’s pretty inflexible, and it doesn’t have any room for fun foods that are devoid of nutrition.